 Premises Liability and Slip and Fall Accidents

-Most slip and fall accidents lead to lawsuits under the purview of premises liability law.
-While every state has unique facets to their premises liability laws, this law generally applies to private property owners.
+Most slip-and-fall accidents lead to lawsuits under the purview of premises liability law.
+While every state has unique facets to its premises liability laws, this law generally applies to private property owners.
 Property owners have a legal duty to ensure their grounds and facilities are not hazardous to visitors to the property.
 If a hazard exists, the property owner must take adequate steps to prevent the conditions from causing injuries.
 The property owner should warn any visitors of the hazard.

 It’s vital to recognize the distinction between lawful visitors and trespassers.
-A property owner has no legal obligation to prevent injury to trespassers or other unlawful visitors on the property.
-If a person entered the property without permission and sustains an injury that would normally lead to a premises liability lawsuit, the injured trespasser has no claim.
+A property owner has no legal obligation to prevent injury to trespassers or other unlawful visitors.
+If a person enters the property without permission and sustains an injury that would typically lead to a premises liability lawsuit, the injured trespasser has no claim.
 The only exception to this is in the case of trespassing children.
 The law does not consider children to have the same level of self-awareness and propriety as adults, so property owners should take extra care if there is any possibility of a child wandering onto the property.

-When Tampa Property Owners Are Liable for Falls
+When Florida Property Owners Are Liable for Falls

-Property owners who welcome guests onto their properties must take care to keep their properties free from hazards.
+Property owners who welcome guests onto their properties must keep their properties free from hazards.
 Some of the most common slip and fall hazards that lead to personal injury lawsuits include:

 - Failing to clear away snow and ice